Rear End Car Crashes

 Call us Today to Speak With a Dedicated Personal Injury Attorney

 Rear end car accidents can take a serious physical and emotional toll on victims injured by another party’s negligence.
-If you live in Philadelphia and were injured in a car crash, please call us at The Law Offices of Michael T. Van Der Veen at 215-515-6892 or initiate a live chat with a member of our dedicated legal team today.
+If you live in Philadelphia and were injured in a car crash, please call us at van der Veen, Hartshorn, and Levin at 215-515-6892 or initiate a live chat with a member of our dedicated legal team today.